laisbsc/kedro_penguins/README.md

 ## Installing dependencies
-Before we start, add the `Great Expectations` plugin to your project dependencies in `src/requirements.txt` for `pip` installation and `src/environment.yml` for `conda` installation.
+Before we start, add the `Great Expectations` library to your project dependencies in `src/requirements.txt` for `pip` installation and `src/environment.yml` for `conda` installation.
 ```
 great-expectations==0.12.1
 ```